mabrobotics/MD80-x-CANdle-Documentation/MD80 controller/Safety limits.md

 (safety_limits)=
 # Safety limits

 Safety limits are implemented to limit the actuator parameters, to protect the controller or motor from overheating, as well as the surrounding environment from too-powerful actuator movements.
-Limits apply to: position, velocity, torque, phase current, and temperature of the MOSFETs and motor.
+Limits apply to: position, velocity, torque, phase current, and temperature of the MOSFETs and the motor.

 ```{warning}
 Setting the max current limit to above the maximum continuous current may damage the MD80 controller if the maximum torque is commanded for a prolonged period.